wp-plugins/garees-random-image/readme.txt

 == Changelog ==

+= 1.1.1 =
+* template 'rounded' has new custom-option "float" to control text-flow

 = 1.1 =
 * faster algorithm to find a random image of a certain category
 * if algorithm times out, make sure that an almost random image of the category is shown